Guinea junta stands by timetable for 2025 Africa Cup

-CAF has sent a team to the impoverished and volatile West African state to assess its progress for hosting the tournament.
+CAF has sent a team to the poor and volatile West African state to assess its progress for hosting the tournament.

-Colonel Mamady Doumbouya, who appointed himself president after taking power in a coup in September 2021, met with the scrutineers on Wednesday.
+Colonel Mamady Doumbouya, who appointed himself president after taking power in a coup in September 2021, met with the visiting experts on Wednesday.

 The CAF team held out the possibility of postponing CAN 2025 until 2026 or 2027, he said.